Glivenko-Cantelli classes and NIP formulas: Types and measures

-{\bf Convention.} In the this paper, a type over the monster model $\cal U$ is called a ``global type", a type over a small set $A$ is called a ``non-global type", a consistence collection of Boolean combinations of the instances $\phi(x,b), b\in\cal U$, is called a ``global $\phi$-type", and a consistence collection of Boolean combinations of the instances $\phi(x,b), b\in A$, is called a ``non-global $\phi$-type."
+\begin{Convention} (i): In this paper, a type over $\cal U$ is called a ``global type", a type over a small set $A$ is called a ``non-global type", a consistent collection of Boolean combinations of the instances $\phi(x,b), b\in\cal U$, is called a ``global $\phi$-type", and a consistent collection of Boolean combinations of the instances $\phi(x,b), b\in A$, is called a ``non-global $\phi$-type."

+(ii): In this paper, whenever $\mu$ is a non-global measure/$\phi$-measure over a small set $B$, we assume that $\mu$ is $A$-invariant for some $A\subseteq B$ such that every type over $A$ is realized in $B$.
+This makes some definitions consistent.
+Similarly for non-global types/$\phi$-types. \end{Convention}

-\begin{Definition}[Keisler measures] {\em Let $T$ be a complete theory, $\cal U$ the moster model of $T$, and $A\subseteq\cal U$. (i) A (Keisler) measure $\mu$ over $A$ in the variable $x$ is a finitely additive probabilty measure on all $L(A)$-formulas with the variable $x$.
+\begin{Definition}[Keisler measures] {\em Let $T$ be a complete theory, $\cal U$ the monster model of $T$, and $A\subseteq\cal U$. (i) A (Keisler) measure $\mu$ over $A$ in the variable $x$ is a finitely additive probability measure on the algebra ${\cal L}(A)$ of $A$-definable sets in the variables $x$.
 We will sometimes write $\mu$ as $\mu(x)$ to emphasize that $\mu$ is a measure on the variable $x$.
 We say $\mu$ is a global (Keisler) measure, if $A=\cal U$, and is non-global (Keisler) measure, in otherwise. (ii) Let $\phi(x,y)$ be a formula.
-A (Keisler) $\phi$-measure $\mu$ over $A$ in the variable $x$ is a finitely additive probabilty measure on the Boolean combinations of the instances $\phi(x,b), b\in A$.
+A (Keisler) $\phi$-measure $\mu$ over $A$ in the variable $x$ is a finitely additive probability measure on the algebra ${\cal L}_\phi(A)$ generated by definable sets $\phi(x,b), b\in A$.
 We will sometimes write $\mu$ as $\mu_\phi$ (or $\mu_\phi(x)$) to emphasize that $\mu$ is a $\phi$-measure (on the variable $x$).
-A (Keisler) $\phi$-measure $\mu$ is a global (Keisler) $\phi$-measure, if $A=\cal U$, and is non-global (Keisler) $\phi$-measure, in otherwise.} \end{Definition}
+A (Keisler) $\phi$-measure $\mu$ is a global (Keisler) $\phi$-measure, if $A=\cal U$, and is non-global (Keisler) $\phi$-measure, otherwise.} \end{Definition}

 We let $S(\cal U)$ be the space of global types, and ${\frak M}({\cal U})$ the collection of global Keisler measures.
 We let $S_\phi(\cal U)$ be the space of global $\phi$-types, and ${\frak M}_\phi({\cal U})$ the collection of global Keisler $\phi$-measures.
-Similarly, for $A\subseteq \cal U$, the symbols $S(A)$, ${\frak M}({A})$, $S_\phi(\cal U)$ and ${\frak M}_\phi(A)$ are defined.
+Similarly, for $A\subseteq \cal U$, the symbols $S(A)$, ${\frak M}({A})$, $S_\phi(A)$ and ${\frak M}_\phi(A)$ are defined.